fzuo/Patch-Commits-Study/README.md

-# Patch Commits Mining Papers and Resources
+# Source Code Patch Commit Mining Papers and Resources
-A Survey on Patch Commits Mining in OSS
+A Survey on Source Code Patch Commit Mining in OSS

 ![Overview](https://github.com/fzuo/Patch-Commits-Study/blob/master/figs/overview.png "An overview and taxonomy of the related papers")